Infineon/mtb-example-psoc4-msc-capsense-csd-button-tuning/README.md

       - The auto-calibrated reference CDAC value should be above (20/compensation CDAC divider).
 Verify this once the initial hardware parameters are loaded into the device.

       - Click **Button0** in the **Widget Explorer** to view the Reference CDAC value in the sensor parameters window.
-      - Also, click each sensor element, for instance, **Button0_Sns0** in the **Widget Explorer** to view the Compensation CDAC in the sensor parameters window.
+      - Also, click each sensor element, for example, **Button0_Sns0** in the **Widget Explorer** to view the Compensation CDAC in the sensor parameters window.

       Refer to the [CAPSENSE&trade; design guide](https://www.infineon.com/AN85951) for the recommended guidelines on valid CDAC range (with and without compenation) to result in calibration PASS across multiple boards due to board-to-board variations.

       **Figure 19.
-Widget explorer - button 0**
+Widget Explorer - button 0**

       <img src="images/tuner-cdac-setting-b0.png" alt="Figure 19" width="600"/>

       **Figure 20.
-Widget explorer - button 1**
+Widget Explorer - button 1**

       <img src="images/tuner-cdac-setting-b1.png" alt="Figure 20" width="600"/>

-   4. If the above condition is not satified.
-Fine-tune the sense clock divider to bring the CDAC value within range.
+   4. If the above condition is not satified, fine-tune the sense clock divider to bring the CDAC value within range.

-      1. If the reference CDAC value is not in the recommended range, increase or decrease the sense clock divider in the widget hardware parameters window.
+      1. If the Reference CDAC value is not in the recommended range, increase or decrease the sense clock divider in the Widget hardware parameters window.

          **Note** From the raw count equation ( see [AN85951 – PSoC&trade; 4 and PSoC&trade; 6 MCU CAPSENSE&trade; design guide](https://www.infineon.com/an85951)), it is evident that increasing the sense clock divider will decrease the reference CDAC value for a given calibration percent and vice versa.